 - A. Workers shall not participate in or supervise any activity on the work site until they have been trained to a level required by this job function and responsibility.
-Training shall as a minimum thoroughly cover the following: - 1.
-Federal and Provincial Health and Safety Legislation requirements including roles and responsibilities of workers and person(s) responsible for implementing, monitoring and enforcing health and safety requirements. - 2.
-Safety and health hazards associated with working on a contaminated site including recognition of symptoms and signs which might indicate over exposure to hazards.
+Training shall as a minimum thoroughly cover the following: - Federal and Provincial Health and Safety Legislation requirements including roles and responsibilities of workers and person(s) responsible for implementing, monitoring and enforcing health and safety requirements. - 2.
+Safety and health hazards associated with working on a contaminated site including recognition of symptoms and signs which might indicate over exposure to hazards. - 3.
+Limitations, use, maintenance and disinfection-decontamination of personal protective equipment associated with completing work. - 4.
+Limitations, use, maintenance and care of engineering controls and equipment.

-- 3. Limitations, use, maintenance and disinfection-decontamination of personal protective equipment associated with completing work. - 4.
-Limitations, use, maintenance and care of engineering controls and equipment. - 5.
-Limitations and use of emergency notifications and response equipment including emergency response protocol. - 6.
-Work practices and procedures to minimize the risk of an accident and hazardous occurrence from exposure to a hazard. - B. Provide and maintain training of workers, as required, by Federal and Provincial legislation. - C. Provide copies of all training certificates to Owner's Representative for review, before a worker is to enter the work site. - D. Authorized visitors shall not access the work site until they have been: - 1.
-Notified of the names of persons responsible for implementing, monitoring and enforcing the health and Safety Risk Assessment and Management Plan. - 2.
+- 5. Limitations and use of emergency notifications and response equipment including emergency response protocol. - 6.
+Work practices and procedures to minimize the risk of an accident and hazardous occurrence from exposure to a hazard. - B. Provide and maintain training of workers, as required, by Federal and Provincial legislation. - C. Provide copies of all safety training certificates, upon request, to Owner's Representative for review, and to be maintained on the worker when they enter the work site. - D. Authorized visitors shall not access the work site until they have been: - 1.
+Notified of the names of persons responsible for implementing, monitoring and enforcing the Health and Safety Hazard Assessment and Management Plan. - 2.
 Briefed on safety and health hazards present on the site. - 3.
 Instructed in the proper use and limitations of personal protective equipment. - 4.
 Briefed as the emergency response protocol including notification and evacuation process. - 5.
 Informed of practices and procedures to minimize risks from hazards and applicable to activities performed by visitors.